butadpj/butadpj/README.md

 ## 👋 Hi, I’m Paul John Butad
-- 👀 I’m interested in web development
+- 👀 I’m interested in software development and currently doing an internship.
-- 🌱 I’m currently learning REACT + DJANGO and aiming to be a fullstack developer
+- 🌱 I’m currently learning Ruby on Rails, GraphQL, and VueJS
 - 💞️ I’m looking to collaborate on to anyone who's also interested on the said tech stack
 - 📫 How to reach me?:
    - Just message me at my facebook: https://www.facebook.com/butadpj